ZHISHANN/TemperatureAndLightIntensitySensor/README.md

 For 5x8 dots font size, user can fully use the 2 line in LCD to put the created custom symbol.
 For 5x10 dots font size, user can only use 1 line to display the created custom symbol.

 To display a custom symbol on LCD screen, first sketch a symbol in the form of 8 row and 5 column or 10 row and 5 column, depends on what font size to use.
 A simple custom symbol was show in below, the __black__ colour box represent _1_, while __white__ colour represent _0_, transform these binary number into a hex form.
-Then this hex number was saved into CGRAM, and the LCD only can save up to 8 symbol because it only contains 8 locations to save in CGRAM.
+Then this hex number was saved into CGRAM, and the LCD only can save up to 8 symbols because it only contains 8 locations to save in CGRAM.

 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Image/custom%20symbol.png)